fabdurso/Mastering-Web-Test-Automation/README.md

 **Happy testing!**

-### Here is a list of libraries, services, and tools mentioned in the book:
+### Here is a list of libraries, services, and tools mentioned in the guide:
 1. [Ruby](https://www.ruby-lang.org/)
 2. [RSpec](https://rspec.info/)
 3. [Capybara](https://github.com/teamcapybara/capybara)